-Of the millions of Americans who struggle to pay student loans, many want to know: Can I reduce or eliminate my student loan debt?
-In very limited circumstances, it is possible to get rid of student loan debt.
-However, most people will not be able to wipe out some or all of their loans.
-The good news, though, is that some people are eligible to reduce monthly payments, get a temporary break from payments, or take advantages of other ways to better manage their student loan payments.
+Many of the millions of Americans who struggle to pay their federal student loans want to know: Can I reduce or eliminate my student loan debt?
+In very limited circumstances, getting rid of student loan debt is possible.
+But most people won't be able to wipe out some or all of their loans.

 Below is an overview of your options if you struggle to pay your student loans.